ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 }
 ```

-Results in a [expanded form](https://www.w3.org/TR/json-ld11/#expanded-document-form) without `@context`, using absolute URIs for properties and types, but retains relative URI references for entities within the _RO-Crate Root_:
+Results in a [expanded form][JSON-LD expanded form] without `@context`, using absolute URIs for properties and types, but retains relative URI references for entities within the _RO-Crate Root_:

 ```json
 [